jmartinkova/guide/docs/for-users/for-data-stewards/knowledge-model-editor/create-knowledge-model.rst

 Create Knowledge Model
 ======================

-Click on the "Knowledge Models" and then on "Editors" in Sidebar.
+Click on "Knowledge Models" and then on "Editors" in Sidebar.

 ..
 TODO::